 Stainless steel blades:

 High carbon laminated steel blades; These are the famous laminated Mora blades.
-There are three layers, the centers are hardened to 60 - 61 on the Rockwell scale, and the sides are soft.
+There are three layers.
+The center layer is AISI O1, hardened to 58 - 60 on the Rockwell scale.
+The side layers are a softer grade of steel for toughness.
 They will hold an edge like a straight razor, but are not brittle.
 In fact they bend fairly easily and should not be chosen for uses where this will be a problem.
 The blades vary a bit due to the polishing process, but are about .106" thick.
 The measurements given are taken from a sample blade and may vary a little.
-Most are marked with the new Mora logo, but some have the old Frosts stamping.
+Mora of Sweden was formed from the former Frosts and Eriksson companies.
+Most blades are marked with the new Mora logo, but some have the old Frosts stamping.

 The high carbon Roselli blades are forged from Krupp W75 with a carbon content of .7 - .8%, and hardened to HRC 59 - 62.
 They are unique among the blades I carry in that they are forged rather than ground to shape.
 The blades are forged to shape in dies, then finished by hand.
 The upper sides of the blades still have the forge scale, and the bevels are ground cleanly to the edge with little or no secondary bevel.
 They are very sharp and ready to work.
 There are no blade markings.